chiquitinxx/grooscript-gradle-plugin/README.md

 __templates__ - generate gstemplates.js file with groovy templates defined

-__templatesThread__ - (experimental) run daemon to convert templates.
+__templatesThread__ - run daemon to convert templates.
 Executes daemon in a thread, so is perfect to use with other task

+__modifications__ - (experimental) listen changes in files

 Guide about using this plugin [here](http://grooscript.org/starting_gradle.html)